How to use Samsung Smart Switch to back up your Galaxy phone

 How to back up your phone data with Samsung Smart Switch

 Once you've launched the Smart Switch application and have your phone connected, backing up your data is as easy as pie.
+These screenshots are from a Windows PC, but the steps are the same across desktop OS.

 - Launch the Smart Switch app on your computer.